Other

 Greer is an evolutionary biologist, but he has never once tried to

 challenge a student’s faith.
-Dr. Greer always tells his students
+Dr. Greer always tells his students not

-I think it is vital for people to know both sides of the argument.
+think it is vital for people to know both sides of the argument.
 I

 believe the Bible is the word of God, but it was created by man.
 Men